-- Hypothesis: The thesis must clearly state the hypothesis to be tested.
+- 2. Hypothesis: The thesis must clearly state the hypothesis to be tested.
 It is not sufficient to say "The objective of this study was to...."
 Whenever possible, the hypothesis should include a statement such as, "Our hypothesis is that XXX is statistically significantly different from YYY."
-Conversely, the null hypothesis may be stated. - De-Identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed.
+Conversely, the null hypothesis may be stated.
+The hypothesis must appear in the body of the thesis. - 3.
+De-Identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed.